 How is patient adherence calculated?

 The chart graphic provides feedback based on average completions throughout an episode of care as well as individual points in time (see the legend, available when you click the “info” icon).
 If a patient has yet to complete their exercise but they still have time to complete it within the week (for example, an exercise that is assigned three times a week), they are given the benefit of the doubt.
 If they miss the exercise and will not be able to complete it within the week (for example, missing an exercise that is assigned daily), this will count against their total completions.

-While all patients will be able to see the updated patient portal and patient app, only patients of clinicians using HEP Plus will have access to pain and difficulty ratings.
-Additionally, while all patients can track the reasons why an exercise was skipped, only healthcare professionals on HEP Plus will be able to see this data.
-To upgrade to HEP Plus, please contact your organization’s administrator.
+While all patients will be able to see the updated patient portal and patient app, only patients of clinicians using our standard HEP will have access to pain and difficulty ratings.
+Additionally, while all patients can track the reasons why an exercise was skipped, only healthcare professionals on our standard HEP will be able to see this data.
+To upgrade to a standard HEP subscription, please contact your organization’s administrator.